GDimanov/Documentation/README.md

     }

 ### C. Unified Refund
-Reverses a previous SPEND, WITHDRAW, or DEPOSIT.
+Reverses a previous SPEND, WITHDRAW, DEPOSIT, BUY

+> Refunding a BUY transaction will deactivate the card.

 • Method: POST